Nasal Polyp (Nose Polyps)

 What medical treatments are available?

-If your nasal polyps prove resistant to medications, then they can be removed in an ambulatory sinus surgery procedure (polypectomy).
+If your nasal polyps prove resistant to conservative treatment and medications, then they can be removed in an ambulatory sinus surgery procedure (polypectomy).
 If you are experiencing sinus inflammation, endoscopic sinus surgery can ventilate and provide drainage to the sinuses.
 You will generally go home about an hour after surgery.
 You may feel congested following surgery, but your breathing may also be better immediately.

 Can I prevent nasal polyps from coming back?